JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 - [Development lifecycle](./lifecycle.md): a quick reference on how flows can be setup and run.
 Some of these steps were already performed for Hello World, however they are presented in a more detailed manner there.

-- [DSL basics](./dsl.md): an introduction and quick reference to agama language.
+- [DSL basics](./dsl.md): an introduction and quick reference to Agama language

 - [Agama logging](./logging.md)